This article is half-done without your Comment! *** Please share your thoughts via Comment

 The database caching we can use only for reading data and for writing data it requires again disk I/O, even managing database cache is also quite challenging and it also requires strong memory and CPU.

-If a system or main memory crash, what happened?
+If a system or main memory crash, what will happen?

 Once power switch off for device, all stored information is also removed so we can say IMDB not support “durability” of the ACID property.

 Most of the IMDB systems offer features like to take snapshots periodically and write to non-volatile media.
 If system crash or fail, database Rollback to last completed transaction.

 We can also increase the durability of IMDB by adding one or more copy of the database.